ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

 ### How would Learnbay help you in this domain?

-I highly recommend Learnbay because it provides one of the[ best data science training in Bangalore](https://www.learnbay.co/data-science-course/data-science-online-training-in-bangalore/).
+I highly recommend Learnbay because it provides one of the <a href="https://www.learnbay.co/data-science-course/data-science-online-training-in-bangalore/" target="_blank">best data science training in Bangalore</a>.
 It is also available online and provides some of the best features even in online sessions.
 Let me tell you about some of the features, and then you will know why I love this institute so much.
-According to an article by[ analytics insight](https://www.analyticsinsight.net/learnbay-most-acknowledged-data-science-institute-offering-comprehensive-data-science-courses/), Learnbay is one of the most acknowledged data science institutes.
+According to an article by <a href="https://www.analyticsinsight.net/learnbay-most-acknowledged-data-science-institute-offering-comprehensive-data-science-courses/" target="_blank">analytics insight</a>, Learnbay is one of the most acknowledged data science institutes.

 I prefer Learnbay so much because of the choices of electives it provides.
 Out of the leading electives, Oil and Gas is also one of them.